How to Create a Perpetual Harvest for Your Grow Room

 In this manner, you can replicate the cycle and enhance the number of yields you get per annum.
 Our essential guide for harvesting, drying, and curling has all the information beginner growers need, so check it about this phase of your perpetual harvest cycle.

-Sample Perpetual Harvest Schedule
+What Does a Perpetual Harvest Schedule Look Like?

 Here's a sample perpetual harvest schedule that you can follow to avoid confusion and keep your growth batches in order.

-• Start with ten clones from your mother plant.
+- Start with ten clones from your mother plant.
 Let them grow roots over a two-week.
 Separate the healthiest and move them over to the vegetating chamber.

-• Let them vegetate in peace for a further two weeks before the training and pruning them to get them ready for the remainder of the growth cycle.
+- Let them vegetate in peace for a further two weeks before the training and pruning them to get them ready for the remainder of the growth cycle.

-• Then it is time to let them vegetate for a full month before transferring them over to the flowering space.
+- Then it is time to let them vegetate for a full month before transferring them over to the flowering space.
 As you do this, get your next batch of clones ready.

-• Your first batch will probably need a month to six weeks to flower.
+- Your first batch will probably need a month to six weeks to flower.
 Obviously, this varies between plants and between different strains of the same plant.

-• When you are at the 4-week flowering mark, your second batch of vegetating plants will be due for flowering.
+- When you are at the 4-week flowering mark, your second batch of vegetating plants will be due for flowering.
 You can also go ahead and start preparing your third batch of clones.

 With this easy-to-follow schedule, you can have up to eight annual harvests.
 Please read our article on Tips and Tricks to Setup Indoor Grow Room and Grow Tent Ventilation, for more details.

-Advantages and Disadvantages of a Perpetual Harvest
+The Pros and Cons of a Perpetual Harvest

 As amazing as the perpetual harvesting method is, it comes with its own set of pros and cons.
 Know the following things before starting this journey.